Log of changes | ||

 The analyses need to be done should be specified.
 Things to consider:

-• which type of (regression) model, if any, should be used,
+- which type of (regression) model, if any, should be used,

-• how should assumptions be assessed, and what should be done if they do not hold,
+- how should assumptions be assessed, and what should be done if they do not hold,

-• which non-parametric methods (Kaplan-Meier, Aalen-Johansen, …) should be used,
+- which non-parametric methods (Kaplan-Meier, Aalen-Johansen, …) should be used,

-• how should missing data be handled (this can be a section on its own),
+- how should missing data be handled (this can be a section on its own),

-• which software packages to use (R, SAS, Stata, …)
+- which software packages to use (R, SAS, STATA, …).

-2.7 Missing data
+2.8.1 Missing data

-2.8 Stratified analyses
+2.8.2 Stratified analyses

 Specify if the analyses should be repeated within strata of some variables.
 Also specify if the results should be compared across strata, i.e., if effect-heterogeneity is assessed in some formal way, e.g., by estimating a parameter for an interaction term, with eyeballing being the implicit alternative.

-2.9 Sensitivity analyses including subgroup analyses
+2.8.3 Sensitivity analyses including subgroup analyses

-Having gotten this far, surely, some arbitrary choices will have been made, and the impact of some of these might be relevant to consider in sensitivity analyses.
+It might be necessary to run bias analyses to handle, e.g., unmeasured confounding or selection bias.
+These should be mentioned here.
+Furthermore, having gotten this far, surely, some arbitrary choices will have been made, and the impact of some of these might be relevant to consider in sensitivity analyses.
 Examples could be

-• use of secondary diagnoses for outcome identification,
+- use of secondary diagnoses for outcome identification,

-• length of follow-up,
+- length of follow-up,

-• washout- or grace periods,
+- washout- or grace periods,

-• recruitment period,
+- recruitment period,

-• lookback period for variables,
+- lookback period for variables,

-• in- or exclusion of specific patient groups.
+- in- or exclusion of specific patient groups.

-2.10 Table shells
+2.9 Table shells

 Make a set of tables that are empty but otherwise ready to be published.
 There should a table shell for each table to be included in the manuscript or supplementary materials of the publication.

-2.11 Figure shells
+2.10 Figure shells

 As for table shells, there should be a specification of each figure to be included in the publication.
 Remember to make a figure shell for the flow chart!

 It is generally harder to make shells for figures than for tables, so consider copying/linking to figures from other publications that can be used as templates.
-Specify axis-labels, colors etc. if they need to be specific.9
+Specify axis-labels, colors etc. if they need to be specific.14

-2.12 Coding table
+2.11 Coding table

 Provide all (diagnosis/procedure/ATC/SNOMED/NPU/…) codes needed to define the study population, exposure, outcome, and covariates, in a structured manner.
 The coding table can be a separate file (e.g., a spreadsheet) or part of the SAP.
 Make it easy to copy/import codes from the coding table to analytic scripts so they do not have to be transcribed manually.